o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

         ├── unittests.cc

         └── u_plane_functional.cc

+        ├── u_plane_performance.cc

 General Introduction
 --------------------

-The O-RAN Library functionality is broken down into two main sections:
+The O-RAN FHI Library functionality is broken down into two main sections:

 -  O-RAN specific packet handling (src)

--  Ethernet and supporting functionality (Ethernet)
+-  Ethernet and supporting functionality (ethernet)

-External functions and structures are available via set of header files in the API folder.
+External functions and structures are available via a set of header files in the API folder.

-This library depends on DPDK primitives to perform Ethernet networking in userspace, including initialization and control of Ethernet ports.
+This library depends on DPDK primitives to perform Ethernet networking in user space, including initialization and control of Ethernet ports.
-Ethernet ports are expected to be SRIOV virtual functions (VF) but also can be physical functions (PF) as well.
+Ethernet ports are expected to be SRIOV virtual functions (VF) but also can be physical functions (PF) as well

 This library is expected to be included in the project via xran_fh_o_du.h, statically compiled and linked with the L1 application as well as DPDK libraries.
 The O-RAN packet processing-specific functionality is encapsulated into this library and not exposed to the rest of the 5G NR pipeline.

-This way, O-RAN specific changes are decoupled from the 5G NR L1 pipeline.
-As a result, the design and implementation of the 5G L1 pipeline code and O-RAN library can be done in parallel, provided the defined interface is not modified.
+This way, O-RAN specific changes are decoupled from the L1 pipeline.
+As a result, the design and implementation of the 5G L1 pipeline code and O-RAN FHI library can be done in parallel, provided the defined interface is not modified.

 Ethernet consists of two modules: